 - Get visible.
 To let recruiters know that you’re up for a new challenge, click on the ‘Career interests’ section of your profile, and choose the appropriate status. (‘Actively looking’ might be the best choice.)
 Also, go to ‘Me’ > ‘Settings & Privacy’ > ‘Edit your public profile,’ and switch on ‘Show’ for all the components.

 - Describe your experience properly.
 It might take some time to do this, but the end result is worth the effort.
 Instead of just listing your past jobs and companies, describe your most notable achievements, (ideally with numerical proof).
 Trim down your less important responsibilities so your really impressive accomplishments stand out.
 Focus on the most recent projects and don’t bother describing your old work experience in detail.
+Here are some other tips that will help you to make the best of the experience section.

 - Avoid buzzwords.
 ‘Familiar with,’ ‘team player,’ ‘proactive,’ ‘hardworking,’ ‘thought leader’… These and similar collocations should appear neither on your resume nor your LinkedIn profile.